I get asked this question a lot “how do you become a foreign correspondent”?

 So the bottom line is: don’t expect to go overseas and have an easier time finding a job than back at home.

 And if you think you can teach English while you freelance on the side, that’s not as easy as it sounds.
 You’re run ragged during the day, teaching, so you’re not going to have much time for reporting or pitching stories.
+Plus, you even require special certification courses, more about which you can find on myTEFL reviews.
+Without the right course, you stand no chance of teaching English on the side.
 As a result, the kinds of things you’re mostly likely to be writing — personal impressions about teaching English overseas — all the editors have seen a million times before.

 In general, there are three things that will significantly increase your chances of getting a journalism job overseas (and they apply to domestic jobs as well):